 Often pet insurance policies pledge a contribution or total cover of the reward for your lost or stolen pet.
 This differs depending on which plan you choose, as some insurers have a cap on the maximum amount they will contribute to your reward, and many include advertising costs under the same fee.

-Animal Friends' Prestige policy will cover up to £1,000 for both advertising and a reward, while Bought By Many's complete insurance will offer up to twice the original cost of your pet as a reward for safe return.
+Animal Friends' Prestige policy will contribute up to £200 for advertising and reward costs while ManyPets' complete insurance will offer up to twice the original cost of your pet as a reward for your pet's safe return.

 Reimburse you for the cost of your lost or stolen pet